-Final expense insurance will pay for your funeral expenses, as well as any debts accumulated at the end of your life, which could include nursing home costs not covered by Medicare.
-Senior citizens used to refer to it as burial insurance.
+Final expense insurance pays for your funeral expenses, as well as any debts accumulated at the end of your life.
+That includes nursing home costs not covered by Medicare.

 Yes.
 You can purchase a whole life final expense insurance policy that covers you until your death.
 Or you can buy a cheaper term life insurance policy that only provides coverage until you reach the age specified in the policy.
 Final expense insurance policies offer varying amounts of coverage and premiums.
-MetLife sells a $2,500 policy costing $10 a month for a 45-year-old woman because she is expected to live to age 82.
 (See “3 types of insurance to pay funeral expenses.”)

 You can purchase a final expense insurance policy anytime between the ages of 45 and 85.
 Remember that the cost of the policy is lower when purchased at an earlier age since you will be paying into it over a longer period of time.